graceswenson/project/notebook-log.md

-# Siberian Wolly Mammoth Phylogenetic Analysis
+# Siberian Woolly Mammoth Phylogenetic Analysis
 - Name of Article: Intraspecific phylogenetic analysis of Siberian woolly mammoths using complete mitochondrial genomes
 - DOI:  https://doi.org/10.1073/pnas.0802315105
 - Link to Article: https://www.pnas.org/doi/10.1073/pnas.0802315105#supplementary-materials

 ## Species Information
-The Siberian Wolly Mammoth is an extinct species of elephant that roamed parts of the Northern Hemisphere during the Pleistocene epoch.
+The Siberian woolly mammoth is an extinct species of elephant that roamed parts of the Northern Hemisphere during the Pleistocene epoch.
 Their remains have been remarkably well-preserved in the permafrost of Siberia, allowing for easier study of their DNA.
 In this study, mitochondrial DNA (mtDNA) data sets collected from hair shafts will be used to complete a phylogenetic analysis.
 Samples from thirteen species will be used.

 ## Data Source
 I retrieved complete mitochondrial genome sequences for various Siberian woolly mammoth (Mammuthus primigenius) specimens from the NCBI GenBank database.
 Each genome was downloaded individually in FASTA format based on accession numbers provided in the published article.
-The sequences were then compiled into a single raw file and saved as wolly_mammoth_data_raw.fasta.
+The sequences were then compiled into a single raw file and saved as woolly_mammoth_data_raw.fasta.

 ## Alignment Process
 To align the complete mitochondrial genomes, I used the multiple sequence alignment tool ClustalW in the terminal with the following command:
 ```
-clustalw -ALIGN -INFILE=wolly_mammoth_data_raw.fasta -OUTFILE=wolly_mammoth_aligned_final.fasta -OUTPUT=FASTA
+clustalw -ALIGN -INFILE=woolly_mammoth_data_raw.fasta -OUTFILE=woolly_mammoth_aligned_final.fasta -OUTPUT=FASTA
 ```

 Alignment Score: 2983150
-Output File: wolly_mammoth_aligned_final.fasta
+Output File: woolly_mammoth_aligned_final.fasta

 ClustalW
 - Description: ClustalW is a widely used progressive alignment algorithm that aligns biological sequences by first conducting pairwise alignments, constructing a guide tree based on sequence similarity, and then progressively aligning sequences according to the guide tree.